martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 This blogpost summarizes the findings of our [ICLR 2020 paper](https://arxiv.org/abs/1910.12366), which shows it is possible to train downstream natural language processing (NLP) models based on [BERT](https://arxiv.org/abs/1910.12366) without any real input training data --- even with nonsensical randomly sampled sequences of tokens (for example, `to way Harrison.
 155 train remote, like`) --- using labels from a pre-trained downstream model (in a manner similar to distillation).

-This puts NLP inference APIs at the risk of being "stolen" via a model extraction attack --- where malicious users spam APIs with queries and use the output information to reconstruct a local copy of the model.
+This puts NLP inference APIs at the risk of being "stolen" via a model extraction attack --- where malicious users spam APIs with queries and uses the outputs to reconstruct a copy of the model.

 ### What are model extraction attacks?